My Family Member Developed a Bedsore:

 Bed Sore Statistics in Nursing Homes and Hospitals

-Common causes of pressure ulcers in long term care facilities include patient neglect, inattentive nurses failing to reposition and move the resident every 2 hours, caretaker understaffing and dehydration and malnutrition.
+Common causes of pressure ulcers in long term care facilities include patient neglect, inattentive nurses failing to move the resident every 2 hours, caretaker understaffing and dehydration and malnutrition.

 Families entrust the care of a family member to the facility, nursing staff, and healthcare providers to provide the best possible care for their loved ones on a daily basis.
 Bedsores take a while to develop.
 It is not something that happens overnight.
 These sores are clear indication that the facility is not providing basic care to their patients.